Skorokhod Embeddings via Stochastic Flows on the Space of Measures: Introduction

 \begin{theorem} Let $\mu$ be a measure on $\RR$ satisfying (\ref{unifint}).
 Then the stopping time $T_\mu$ satisfies the following properties: \\ (i) The event $\{ T_\mu \leq t\}$ is measurable with respect to the $\sigma$-algebra generated by $\{W_s \}_{s \leq t}$. \\ (ii) The random variable $W_{T_\mu}$ is distributed according to the law $\mu$. \\ (iii) One has $\EE[T_\mu] = Var[\mu]$. \end{theorem}

-The next theorems in this note establish certain bounds on the distribution of $T_\mu$ given that $\mu$ satisfies some extra assumptions.
-Several estimates resembling some of our bounds have been established in \cite{AS} for a Skorokhod embedding based on the solution of a backwards stochastic differential equation. \\ \\ A measure $\mu$ is said to be \emph{log-concave} if it is either a Dirac $\delta$-measure or has a density $f(x)$ with respect to the Lebesgue measure of the form $f(x) = e^{-\Phi(x)}$ where $\Phi:\RR \to \RR \cup \{ + \infty \}$ is a convex function.
+The next theorems in this note establish bounds on the distribution of $T_\mu$ given that $\mu$ satisfies additional assumptions.
+Several estimates resembling some of our bounds have been established in \cite{AS} for a Skorokhod embedding based on the solution of a backwards stochastic differential equation. \\

+A measure $\mu$ is said to be \emph{log-concave} if it is either a Dirac $\delta$-measure or has a density $f(x)$ with respect to the Lebesgue measure of the form $f(x) = e^{-\Phi(x)}$ where $\Phi:\RR \to \RR \cup \{ + \infty \}$ is a convex function.
 When the measure $\mu$ is log-concave, the stopping time $T_\mu$ admits a sub-exponential tail behaviour, namely we have the following.

 \begin{theorem} There exist universal constants $c, C > 0$ such that, if $\mu$ is a log-concave measure with $\EE[\mu] = 0$ and $Var[\mu] = 1$, then

 \end{theorem}

 \begin{remark} The above result is tight up to the constants $c,C$.
 To see this, let $\mu$ be the measure whose density is $\frac{1}{2 \sqrt 2} e^{- |x| / \sqrt{2}}$, and let $X$ have the law $\mu$.
 Then one has